This article originally appeared on VICE US.

 Somewhere between 500 and 600 neo-Nazis attended the festival, which was soundtracked by concerts from “far-right extremist bands.”
 There were also more than 1,400 police officers present, including federal police, riot squads, and cops from elsewhere in Germany and Poland.
 The Polizei Sachsen tweeted on Sunday that their major job was to “ensure a safe departure of all event participants.”

-“I always question the police behavior and the respective operations very critically, but today there is praise for your work so far in #Ostritz,” one man tweeted from Stuttgart.
+“I always question the police behaviour and the respective operations very critically, but today there is praise for your work so far in #Ostritz,” one man tweeted from Stuttgart.
 “That these neo-Nazis can gather is not your fault.”